kadena-community/kadena.js/packages/apps/docs/src/docs/invest/ledger.md

 ## Short Introduction

-- In this doc you will learn how to install the Kadena App, connect to the Kadena Transfer Tool, view token balances, send tokens, and receive tokens using your Ledger Device.
+In this doc you will learn how to install the Kadena App, connect to the Kadena Transfer Tool, view token balances, send tokens, and receive tokens using your Ledger Device.

-Before You Start, Make Sure:
+Before you start, make sure:

 - You’ve
   [initialized](https://support.ledgerwallet.com/hc/en-us/articles/360000613793)